United National Movement: Post-election political crisis

 In the aftermath of the election and the ensuing political crisis, the SU backed negotiations with Georgian Dream facilitated by the Western countries.
-While SU MPs formally renounced their mandates, Parliament formally rejected their suspension on February 2, which allowed for negotiations to continue.
-The crisis worsened when authorities arrested UNM chairman and the de facto leader of the coalition Nika Melia on February 28.
-On March 1, 2021, EU Council President Charles Michel launched new negotiations between Georgian Dream and the opposition to put an end to the political crisis with SU being represented by Salome Samadashvili and Akaki Minashvili from UNM and Khatuna Samnidze from the Republican Party.
-The sides reached an agreement on April 19, although SU refused to sign the deal.
+While SU MPs formally renounced their mandates, Parliament formally rejected their suspension on 2 February, which allowed for negotiations to continue.
+The crisis worsened when authorities arrested UNM chairman and the de facto leader of the coalition Nika Melia on 28 February.
+On 1 March 2021, EU Council President Charles Michel launched new negotiations between Georgian Dream and the opposition to put an end to the political crisis with SU being represented by Salome Samadashvili and Akaki Minashvili from UNM and Khatuna Samnidze from the Republican Party.
+The sides reached an agreement on 19 April, although SU refused to sign the deal.
 This refusal proved to be controversial in the coalition with it leading to the Republican Party leaving Strength is in Unity, along with Grigol Vashadze and Salome Samadashvili, who each signed the agreement independently.
-Because of UNM not signing the 19 April agreement, Georgian Dream pulled out of it citing its failure "to accomplish its goals".
+Because of UNM not signing 19 April agreement, Georgian Dream pulled out of it citing its failure "to accomplish its goals".

 2021 local elections

 On 1 October, on the eve of the first round of 2021 local elections, Mikheil Saakashvili announced his return from self-imposed exile.
 Saakashvili went live on Facebook and called on his followers to march on the capital, Tbilisi.
 Some government officials initially denied Saakashvili's arrival and said he was in Ukraine.
 However, the same day, Prime Minister of Georgia Irakli Garibashvili held a press briefing, announcing that Saakashvili was arrested in Tbilisi.
 According to the investigation, Saakashvili entered the country secretly, hiding in a semi-trailer truck loaded with milk products.
 He illegally crossed the state border of Georgia, bypassing the customs control.

 In the first round of the election, UNM received 30.67% of the nationwide vote, with Melia, UNM's candidate for Tbilisi mayoral election getting 34.01%.
-On October 14, tens of thousands of Georgians rallied in Tbilisi to demand Saakashvili's release.
+On 14 October, tens of thousands of Georgians rallied in Tbilisi to demand Saakashvili's release.
 In the second round of the vote, Melia received 44.39%, losing the runoff to the incumbent Kakha Kaladze.
 Melia however improved on the margin he got in 2014, where he also ran as UNM's candidate for Tbilisi mayor, getting only 27.53% in the runoff.